 “We’ve had five rent increases during six years.
 My rent has increased 31% going from $612.00 to $800.00,” said Patty Dawn, a resident of the Eleanor Apartments, in an email to the Bellingham City Council.

 According to the residents, the at-the-time building manager claimed the increases were due to needing to make repairs and the company had no money to pay for them.

 “They’re saying that they’ve told different people that they have sympathy for us,” said resident Stan Betts, who spoke to the former building manager.
 “But there’s no other source of cash.”

 Why was rent increased?

-"Capital repairs (building infrastructure) have been or will be paid from sources other than general property operations and do not impact rent increases,” Mercy Housing Northwest President Joe Thomas said in an email.
+"Capital repairs (building infrastructure) have been or will be paid from sources other than general property operations and do not impact rent increases,” Mercy Housing Northwest President Joe Thompson said in an email.
 “This confusion arises from an erroneous statement made by a former employee.”